2026 Allulose Review: What It Is and How To Use It Right

 Yes — and it matters more for allulose than most people realize.
 I list 15 solid reasons why organic matters for sweeteners in general in THIS post, but here are the top 5 reasons specific to allulose:

-3. Organic farmers are required to use practices that maintain or improve soil and water quality — while also protecting wetlands, woodlands, and wildlife.
+Organic farmers are required to use practices that maintain or improve soil and water quality — while also protecting wetlands, woodlands, and wildlife.
 Organic methods are also designed to minimize exposure to synthetic pesticides and fertilizers.
-All that makes a difference for both you and the planet.
+For example, glyphosate, the most widely used herbicide in the U.S., especially on corn, is strictly prohibited in organic farming.
+Allulose derived from conventional corn may contain trace residues, even after purification.
+Organic allulose avoids this from the start.
+That difference runs from farm to final product—and it matters for both you and the planet.

 These are just some of the advantages.
 Learn more by reading my post: Organic Sweeteners Buying Guide.

-🟢 Over and over, home cooks told me the same thing: they don’t just want a sugar alternative — they want reassurance.
+Over and over, home cooks told me the same thing: they don’t just want a sugar alternative — they want reassurance.
 They want to know their sweetener is free from artificial ingredients, GMOs, and questionable pesticides.
-That reassurance is why I created an organic allulose blend under WhatSugar®.

-• From WhatSugar's perspective, allulose is a synthetic sweetener based on the method by which it is produced — or, in the FDA's words, a "natural sweetener manufactured artificially."
-The allulose sold in stores is essentially a "natural sweetener-like" ingredient: a synthetic copy of the allulose found in plants.
+Based on the way it is produced, allulose is best described as a synthetic sweetener — rather than the FDA's awkward description of it as a "natural sweetener manufactured artificially."
+The allulose sold in stores is essentially a "natural sweetener-like" ingredient: a synthetic copy of the allulose found in nature.
 A useful comparison comes from the FDA’s example of vitamin C (ascorbic acid), which can be derived directly from an orange or produced artificially in a laboratory through fermentation.
+The version made in the lab is synthetic.

-• Allulose is a GMO-free sweetener.
+Allulose is a GMO-free sweetener.
 The allulose molecule is identical whether it comes from GMO plants or not.
-So, for conventional allulose, you'll never know where it coes from or how it's made.
+So, any conventional allulose can be labeled as non-GMO, even if it comes from GM crops and enzymes.
 Organic allulose, on the other hand, must be documented at every stage — how the plant was grown, how it was processed, how it was handled, and how it was packaged.
-That paper trail is what gives certified organic its higher level of trust that it was not made from GMO-corn and by enzymes derived from GM microbes.
+That gives certified organic a higher level of trust that it was not made from GMO corn and by enzymes derived from GM microbes.

-• Allulose is a bulk sweetener because it can add weight and volume (bulk) to foods, impacting mouthfeel and texture like table sugar.
-Unlike bulk-free sweeteners, which are used whenever sweetness is all you need, allulose does far more than offering a sweet taste, helping thicken your foods and bind ingredients.
+Allulose is a bulk sweetener because it can add weight and volume (bulk) to foods, impacting mouthfeel and texture like table sugar.
+Unlike bulk-free sweeteners, which are used whenever sweetness is all you need, allulose does far more than just offer a sweet taste; it also helps thicken your foods and bind ingredients.
 Learn more here: Bulk-Free vs Bulk Sweeteners.

-• According to FDA regulations, allulose is a zero-calorie sweetener.
-As mentioned before, even though we cannot metabolize allulose, bacteria in the large intestine can, and we obtain their energy indirectly.
+According to the FDA's food labeling regulation, allulose is a zero-calorie sweetener.
+As I break this down in the section What Does Allulose Do to the Gut?, even though we cannot metabolize allulose, bacteria in the large intestine can, and we obtain their energy indirectly.
 The FDA assumes 0.4 cal/g (10% that of table sugar).
 It means 1.6 calories per teaspoon (4g), 75 calories per cup (48 tsp; 192g).
 So, allulose isn't truly zero-calorie like high-intensity sweeteners such as sucralose, stevia, and monk fruit.
 But by law, it can be labeled as zero-calorie because it provides a small amount of calories — less the 5 — per serving, which can be rounded to zero.
 For reference, the serving size for allulose in store-bought sugar alternatives is 1 tsp (4g) or 2 tsp (7–8g).

 🎯 Allulose calories: 0.4 cal/gram = 1.6 cal/tsp = 75 cal/cup.